jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 ### Undecidability

-Cantor's argument for the existance of an unrecognizable language - set of all languages is uncountable, but the set of all Turing machines is countable (since every Turing machine can be written as a binary string, and the set of all binary strings is countable).
+Cantor's argument for the existence of an unrecognizable language - set of all languages is uncountable, but the set of all Turing machines is countable (since every Turing machine can be written as a binary string, and the set of all binary strings is countable).
 Therefore there must be some languages that are not recognized by a Turing machine.

 Consider the language $L_{unrec} = \\{ w : w \notin L(M_w) \\}$, which is the set of all strings, such that the string is **not** in the language of the Turing machine representation of the string.